-Have you ever wondered about how profitable vending machines are?
-These ubiquitous apparatuses that are conveniently placed in shopping centers, in strip malls and outside popular chain stores and locations, selling snacks and cold drinks to the public for just a few bucks.
+Have you ever wondered how profitable vending machines are?
+These ubiquitous apparatuses are conveniently placed in shopping centers, strip malls, and outside popular chain stores to provide snacks and cold drinks to the public for just a few bucks.

-I often take advantage of them when I am forced to spend time in the lobby of a car repair shop or other waiting area.
+I often take advantage of vending machines when I am forced to spend time in the lobby of a car repair shop or another waiting area.
 They allow customers to grab a quick snack on the go, avoid waiting in line, and save time by not having to stop at a convenience store.
-And they often contain a wide variety of snacks, like the Strawberry Sunkist and Hawaiian Punch I enjoy as an occasional treat at the vending machines outside my local Wal-Mart.
+And they often contain a wide variety of snacks, like the Strawberry Sunkist and Hawaiian Punch I enjoy as an occasional treat at the vending machines outside my local Walmart.

 But beyond their convenience, vending machines can also offer some real money-making opportunities, something that most people don’t even consider.
 In fact, this can be a great form of semi-passive income.

-To get into the vending machine business, you just need to invest in the machine itself, place it at a location, and stock it, to enjoy income all month long.
-If you’ve always been curious about this kind of gig – or if this article has piqued your interest – keep reading to find out how to get started, learn the process of buying and maintaining machines, and discover how to make money off vending machines!
+To get into the vending machine business, you just need to invest in the machine itself, place it at a location, and stock it to enjoy income all month long.
+If you’ve always been curious about this kind of gig, keep reading to find out how to get started, learn the process of buying and maintaining machines, and make money off vending machines.

 There are 10 basic steps that you will need to take to start your own vending machine business.